zio/zio/docs/guides/tutorials/monitor-a-zio-application-using-zios-built-in-metric-system.md

 In this tutorial, we have learned how to define metrics and apply them to our application.
 We have also learned how to provide the metrics as a REST API which then can be polled by a Prometheus server.

-All the source code associated with this article is available on the [ZIO Quickstart](http://github.com/zio/zio-quickstarts) on Github.
+All the source code associated with this article is available on the [ZIO Quickstart](http://github.com/zio/zio-quickstarts) on GitHub.